-Question twos response: my mom left me when I was young – when I needed her most and now I don’t know what to do.
+My mom left me when I was young – when I needed her most and now I don’t know what to do.
 I can’t get close to anyone because, they are going to leave me too.
 It is so very painful.
 No one loves me.

 It is just not there.

 It does not mean anything about me.

 So why does it mean something about me when my mom leaves physically or emotionally (e.g., drinking).

 Her leaving does not mean anything about me that I do not make it mean.
 When I can separate those two things I become present to what really is happening, no story filter.